Demystifying Visual Features of Movie Posters for Multi-Label Genre Identification: Proposed Methodology

-In our experimental analysis, we show the performance of this probabilistic module with respect to the correct prediction of the dominant genre, which is denoted by hit ratio (${\cal{H}}it$) as defined below: ${\cal{H}}it = {|TD_c|}~\diagup~{|TD|}$ where, $TD_c$ is the set of test samples for which the dominant genre is correctly identified, and $|TD|$ is the total number of employed test samples.
+In our experimental analysis, we show the performance of this probabilistic module with respect to the correct prediction of the dominant genre, which is denoted by \emph{hit ratio} (${\cal{H}}it$), i.e., ${\cal{H}}it = {|DB_t^c|}~\diagup~{|DB_t|}$; where, $DB_t^c$ is the set of test samples for which the dominant genre is correctly identified, and $|DB_t|$ is the total number of employed test samples.

-Finally, we integrate this probabilistic module with ERDT to obtain our final proposed model, PrERDT.
+Finally, we integrate the probabilistic module with ERDT to obtain our final proposed model, PrERDT.